mbeddr/mps-qa/README.md

 ## Deprecation Finder
 #### Motivation
-Deprecation of concepts and its features are very often as languages develop.
-In user repositories, models prone to be not migrated completely or having migration conflicts.
-This leads to existing instances of deprecated concepts or its features that to be obsolute.
+Deprecation of concepts and its features happens very often as languages develop.
+In user repositories, models are prone to be not migrated completely or have migration conflicts.
+This leads to existing instances of deprecated concepts or its features that are obsolete.

-Deprecation Finder provides features around the out of box MPS DeprecatedNodeAnnotation to somewhat standardize the deprecation process in language development and usage:
+Deprecation Finder provides features around the MPS DeprecatedNodeAnnotation to somewhat standardize the deprecation process in language development and usage:
 - deprecated information checker enforces a checking rule to validate the deprecation date is set when a concept or a feature is deprecated.
 - deprecated code finder provides a checker for any existing deprecation that is deprecated before given date and displays the results.